The General Education Core

 General education is not exclusively related to a student's technical, vocational or professional field but is a part of a degree or diploma that prepares all students to meet personal, social and lifelong learning needs.

 At Iowa Lakes Community College, general education encompasses curricular patterns and/or cognitive experiences appropriate to the length and content of the prescribed program.
-The general education requirements include college-level experiences which develop student capabilities in, and understanding of, (a) oral and written communication; (b) critical thinking; (c) numerical data; (d) scientific inquiry; (e) ethical, global, historical and social issues; and (f) appreciation for the fine arts.
+The general education requirements include college-level experiences which develop student capabilities in, and an understanding of oral and written communication; critical thinking; numerical data; scientific inquiry; ethical, global, historical and social issues; technology; and appreciation for the fine arts.

 The general education component at Iowa Lakes is developed at the institutional level through the faculty governance structure, using criteria appropriate to the institution's mission, state guidelines and requirements of applicable accrediting bodies.
 Iowa Lakes Community College will continually clarify, articulate, publicize and assess its general education program.
 The general education requirement varies in accordance with the specific degree or diploma program in which the student enrolls.